qkniep/google-code-jam/README.md

-# google-code-jam
+# Google Code Jam
-Here I upload my solutions for past Google Code Jams.
+This is a collection of solutions I wrote for past Google Code Jams.